Old Man Palm

 Old man palm is endemic to Cuba and criticaly endangered.

-These trees grow to 10m (33 ft.) tall with a single trunk 8-20cm (3 - 8 in.) in diameter.
+These palms grow to 10m (33 ft.) tall with a single trunk 8-20cm (3 - 8 in.) in diameter.
 A thick mass of wool-like fibers called thatch covers the trunk making it appear much wider.
 The tiny flowers are light yellow, appearing in clusters at the end of a long stalk hanging from the crown of the tree. the fruit is fleshy, 0.7-2cm (1/4 - 3/4 in.) in diameter and black or purple when mature.
-This interesting tree is Coccothrinax crinita, a member of the palm (Arecaceae) family.
+This interesting plant is Coccothrinax crinita, a member of the palm (Arecaceae) family.

 This palm was photographed in the Matanzas province of Cuba at the Finca Coincidencias organic farm and art workshop.